Should you be looking at international schools in Hong Kong, or are local schools accessible?

 One of the first questions you’ll have when thinking about moving your family to Hong Kong is about the schools.
 What are the options for schools in Hong Kong?

-Having been there, here at Savvy in HK, we’ve put together a guide to help you choose the right school in Hong Kong for your kids.
+Having been there, we’ve put together a guide to help you choose the right school in Hong Kong for your kids.
 With the help and guidance of Ruth Benny from Top Schools Asia, we’re going to go through:

 - Different factors to consider when looking for an international school in Hong Kong